alexpolt/alexpolt.github.io/src/atomic-data.md

         } );

   Here is an [example](https://github.com/alexpolt/atomic_data/blob/master/samples/atomic_map.cpp).
+  Long time ago Andrei Alexandrescu offered such a map in his [article](http://erdani.com/publications/cuj-2004-10.pdf).
+This one is definitely better.

   Yes, it works.
 But the cost of copying makes it slower than using a mutex unless the access pattern is mostly reading.
 Actually for an **atomic\_data&lt; std::vector &gt;** the story is
   different: vector can skip memory allocation on copying and it makes it quite fast.